FAQ

 ANSWER:

-There are AMAZING lodging options at Idaho City, from the frugal to the cozy.
+There are AMAZING lodging options in Idaho City, from frugal to cozy.
 Check the loading options here: Idaho City Chamber of Commerce - Lodging Listing.

 "Can I get gas at Idaho City?"